slages/love-imgui/README.md

 [imgui](https://github.com/ocornut/imgui) module for the [LÖVE](https://love2d.org/) game engine including lua bindings based on this [project](https://github.com/patrickriordan/imgui_lua_bindings).

-It uses imgui 1.50 WIP and supports 259 functions (40 unsupported), and is based on LÖVE 0.10.2.
+It uses imgui 1.50 and supports 259 functions (40 unsupported), and is based on LÖVE 0.10.2.

 It also includes the docks extension by @adcox (https://github.com/adcox/imgui).